Universal properties of dipolar Bose polarons in two dimensions: Introduction

 \section{Introduction}

 Impurities interacting with a complex quantum-many-body environment have been the subject of intense research in recent years.
 In the solid-state realm, impurities interacting with an ionic crystal disrupt the media and are screened by lattice phonons, forming quasiparticles known as {\em polarons}~\cite{Landau48}.
 Polarons have been found to play an important role in semiconductor transport~\cite{PolaronsandExcitonsBook}, colossal magnetoresistance~\cite{MagnetoresistanceBook}, as well as non-equilibrium phenomena such as quantum heat transport~\cite{Hsieh19}.
-In particular, two-dimensional (2D) solid-state materials, such as graphene~\cite {Novoselov2012} and transition metal dichalcogenides (TMDs)~\cite {Manzeli2017}, have garnered significant attention recently due to their unique properties and potential applications in various fields.
-The formation of polarons with dipole-dipole interactions may affect the optical properties of the material by shifting the absorption and emission spectra.
-For example, repulsive dipole-dipole interactions between electric field-tunable, localized interlayer excitons in the MoSe2/WSe2 heterobilayer may provide valuable insights into the creation of excitonic few- and many-body states, such as dipolar crystals with spin-valley spinors in van der Waals heterostructures~\cite{Rabl07,Li2020}.
-The emergence of strongly correlated phases of matter, such as the crossover from the Tonks-Girardeau phase to the dipolar crystal, is originated from dipolar interactions between spatially indirect excitons~\cite{Oldziejewski2022}.
-The ability to stack and manipulate multiple layers of 2D materials also presents opportunities for developing advanced devices and novel functionalities, paving the way for quantum photonics technologies and solid-state-based quantum simulators~\cite {Calman2018}.

-Recent studies on Bose polarons in ultracold dipolar gases~\cite {Jorgensen:2016jr,Hu:2016in,Bombin_19,Ardila2019,Yan:2013fn}, and the attainment of Bose-Einstein condensates (BEC) and degenerate quantum gases of atoms with large magnetic dipole moments, such as $\mathrm{Cr}$, $\mathrm{Er}$, and $\mathrm{Dy}$, have garnered significant attention in the field of low-temperature physics due to their dominant dipolar interactions.
-Furthermore, the recent experimental advances achieved with mixtures of species with large magnetic moments~\cite{Trautmann:2018jz,schafer2023}, and with ultracold bosonic polar molecules ~\cite{Takekoshi2014,Molony2014,Guo2016,Voges2020,Cairncross2020} have attracted additional interest in dipolar systems.
-The study of polarons in 2D ultracold dipolar gases is an active area of research as the quasiparticles that arise when an impurity particle interacts with a many-body quantum environment can exhibit unique properties in the presence of anisotropic dipolar interactions~\cite{Ardila:2018jo,Kain14,Bisset2021}.
-These features include an anisotropic effective mass, which may lead to unusual transport properties in 2D dipolar systems.
+The high tunability and controllability of ultracold quantum gases offers an excellent platform to probe polaron physics in a clean environment, which has motivated a considerable amount of experimental~\cite{Kohstall:2012kg,nils16,corson16,ardila19,zoe20,etrych24,skou2021,cayla23,oppong19} and theoretical~\cite{braaten10,liu20,liu20b,yegovtsev22,massignan21,yoshida18,yegovtsev23,ArdilaPRR2020,yegovtsev23b,fujii22,nakano24,tiene24,volosniev23,nishimura21,guebli19,bombin19,bombin21,wenzel18,Ardila:2018jo,BenKain:2014he,matveeva13,camacho23,yegovtsev23b} works.
+Polarons have been experimentally realized in bosonic~\cite{nils16,corson16,ardila19,zoe20,etrych24,skou2021,cayla23} as well as fermionic~\cite{oppong19,Kohstall:2012kg} environments, and state-of-the art techniques like rf spectroscopy or the measurement of driven Rabi oscillations allow to probe quasiparticle properties like the polaron energy and the quasiparticle residue, respectively.